 4) The Senator – Every big city has a famous diner, and The Senator is that and more in Toronto.
 Located close to Yonge-Dundas Square – the Piccadilly Circus of Canada – the diner has the best breakfast and brunch in Toronto.
 The diner is also Toronto’s oldest restaurant, dating back to the 19th century when it was just a house at 249 Victoria Street.
 It has changed over the years, but today’s retro style and post-wars fixtures date back to 1948.
 You will leave completely satisfied with their traditional Canadian breakfast.
 The maple syrup and French toast are both heavenly good.

 5) Take in a sport event – In the summer, Toronto residents and visitors enjoy every moment of it outdoors.
 I recommend going to see a Blue Jays baseball game at Rogers Centre, formerly known as the SkyDome.
 When I was there this summer, the stadium served as the site of both the opening and closing ceremonies of the 2015 Pan American Games.
-The stadium also is home to the Toronto Argonauts Canadian Football team.
+The stadium has also been home to the Toronto Argonauts Canadian Football team (now at BMO Field at Exhibition Place).
 It truly is one of North America’s great sports venues, especially when the retractable roof is open on a beautiful summer day.

 6) Toronto Islands – It is a short ferry ride from the waterfront to Toronto Islands.
 The Islands are home to Billy Bishop Toronto City Airport, boat clubs, an amusement park and several sand beaches.
 However, it feels like a world away with a fantastic view of the city.
 The island community is considered to be the largest urban car-free community in North America, although some service vehicles are permitted.